hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 This resource exports the following attributes in addition to the arguments above:

+* `application_integration_url` - The URL to use in SDK integrations with managed rule groups.
 * `arn` - The ARN of the WAF WebACL.
-* `application_integration_url` - The URL to use in SDK integrations with managed rule groups
 * `capacity` - Web ACL capacity units (WCUs) currently being used by this web ACL.
 * `id` - The ID of the WAF WebACL.
 * `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).